nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Vaccination Management System (VMS) is a **desktop app for managing vaccination appointments, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, VMS can get your appointments sorted out with great efficiency.
+An increasing number of vaccination are now having more complicated prerequisites to take them and Vaccination Management System (VMS) aims to make this validation easier.
+VMS is a **desktop application for validating and keeping track of vaccination appointments** its operations are **optimized for fast typist who prefer the use of a Command Line Interface** (CLI).
+If you type fast, VMS can get your vaccination appointment validated with great efficiency!

 * Table of Contents
 {:toc}